198 pointsby donsupreme3 months ago24 comments

-• dhx4 hours ago
+• quantified3 months ago

 If the government wanted to pump USD$1T into the economy, is investment into a stack of sheds full of rapidly depreciating computers the most effective use of USD$1T?